Pleyben Parish close: The triumphal arch

 This dates to 1725.
 Over the arch there is a statue of the Holy Father holding out his crucified son for the world to see.
 It would have been through this entrance that the bodies of the dead would be carried for burial in the enclos.
 In the Breton language these entrances are called "Porz ar maro" ("The gate of the dead").

 The ossuary

 Whilst starting out as an ossuary in the 15th century, the building was restored in 1733 and in 1736 was named the "Chapelle des Trépassés" and dedicated to Saint Simon and Saint Jude.

 The porch

 Above the bell-tower porch entrance there is a statue of Saint Germain which dates to 1555 and in the porch interior are statues of the apostles.
-Of these statues, that of John the Evangelist and James the Greater have been attributed to Roland Doré (sculptor).
+Of these statues, that of John the Evangelist and James the Greater have been attributed to Roland Doré.
 The statue of St Germain is inscribed "EN L'HONNEUR DE DIEV ET DAE ET MONSIEVR S GERMAIN CESTE CROIX FVST COMENCE 1555".
 There are also two further statues on the outside of the porch, one of the "Virgin of the Annunciation" and the other the "Angel of the Annunciation".
 These two statues and that of Saint Germain are attributed to the Prigent atelier.